Limits on heavy neutral leptons, $Z'$ bosons and majorons from high-energy supernova neutrinos: Limits from SN 1987A and a future galactic supernova

 Our lower constraint is the strongest in the mass region of $0.1\ {\rm MeV}\lesssim m_{Z'}\lesssim 400\ {\rm MeV}$.
 Compared with the constraint from SN 1987A energy loss \cite{Croon:2020lrf}, our constraint on the coupling $g_{\mu-\tau}$ is improved by a factor of 3--10.
 Observations of future galactic SN neutrinos in HK with $d_{SN}=10\ {\rm kpc}$ would improve our limit on the coupling by a factor of 26, corresponding to the improvements of the SN distance squared times the detector mass.
 The results do not depend on the data-taking time $t_{\rm data}$ because of the short time delay of the secondary fluxes.
 For $m_{Z'}\gtrsim 10\ {\rm MeV}$, the production processes of neutrino-pair coalescence ($\nu\bar{\nu}\rightarrow Z'$) are dominant while the production process of semi-Compton scattering ($\mu \gamma\rightarrow \mu Z'$) is dominant below $Z'$ mass of 10 MeV.
 This is because the production rate for neutrino-pair coalescence in eq.~(\ref{BEZ}) is proportional to $m_{Z'}^2$ while that for constant semi-Compton scattering with light $Z'$ does not depend on $m_{Z'}$.
 Our upper limit is relaxed by a factor of a few compared with the SN limit in ref.~\cite{Croon:2020lrf}.
 This is because our treatment of $Z'\rightarrow \nu\bar{\nu}$ in the trapping case is different from that in ref.~\cite{Croon:2020lrf}.

-Note that in the estimation of the production rate of $\mu \gamma\rightarrow \mu Z'$ in ref.~\cite{Croon:2020lrf}, there is a missing factor of 2 and the authors assume the rest frame of muons, leading to an enhancement of the production rate \cite{Caputo:2021rux}.
-These differences from our treatment also affect our improvement on ${\rm U(1)}_{L_\mu-L_\tau}$ gauge bosons.
+We find the lower limit on ${\rm U(1)}_{L_\mu-L_\tau}$ gauge bosons from the SN energy loss with our SN model are weaker than the conservative limit in ref.~\cite{Croon:2020lrf} by a factor of 1.6 (and we show the result of ref.~\cite{Croon:2020lrf} in figure~\ref{fig:Limit_LmuLtau_SN1987A}).
+In ref.~\cite{Croon:2020lrf}, this limit is derived in the two conservative and optimistic SN models and their difference is a factor of $\sim 4$.
+The limit from our new argument will also contain a similar uncertainty but our SN reference model is conservative.